xaphod/Bluepeer/README.md

 Bluepeer is written in Swift, uses only publicly-accessible Apple APIs, and **is published in several apps on the Apple App Store** including [WiFi Booth](http://thewifibooth.com) and [BluePrint](https://thewifibooth.com/blueprint/).

+### UPDATED FOR XCODE 8 / SWIFT 3.0
+In mid-september 2016 this was updated to Swift 3.0.
+You can roll back to older version 1.0.11 if you can't consume Swift 3.0 in your project yet.
+Please note that the code snippets below in this file have not been updated.

 ### Requirements
-See the Podfile: Bluepeer requires `xaphodObjCUtils` and `HHServices` from GitHub/Xaphod, as well as `CocoaAsyncSocket`.
+See the Podfile: Bluepeer requires `xaphodObjCUtils` from GitHub/Xaphod, and `HHServices` + `CocoaAsyncSocket` from the master cocoapods repo.

 ### Installation